polytypic/rea-ml/README.md

 Errors are reported with the `fail` combinator.
 We use polymorphic variants for errors.

-After a bit of cleaning up, the type inferred for `eval` is roughly equivalent to the following definition:
+After some cleaning up, the type inferred for `eval` is roughly equivalent to the following definition:

 ```ocaml
   let _ =